 As a resort market, Summit County has it's nuances not found in most markets.
-We are knowledgable about those nuances and will let you know when you might have to pay a transfer tax, if there is a resort fee, how well they maintain the roads and more.
+We educate and inform you about them when you are buying property in Summit County.
+We will let you know when you might have to pay a transfer tax, if there is a resort fee, how well they maintain the roads and more.

 We are local experts.
 Count on us to give you pros and cons of each area, neighborhood features, things to consider and more.

 Summit County is a resort market so many homes are short term rented.
 We can give you an idea of what to expect in rental revenue, how well a property will rent and give you management options.

 Buying a home, even a second home or investment property, can save you money on your taxes.
 Expenses you incur when buying and recurring expenses are both potentially tax deductible.
 Be diligent with your records and it may save you some money come tax time.